viniciusCSreis/mavenHelloWolrd/README.md

     $ mvn compile
   ```

-  - If you want the docs of my app run:
+  - If you want the docs of my app:
   ```
   $ cd my-app
   $ mvn clean site dashboard:dashboard